 William H Seward, Jr.

 The Seward’s youngest son, Will was wounded in the Civil War and promoted to Brigadier General at the age of 24.
 His architectural changes to the Seward House are visible, but he preserved the family’s collection and welcomed visitors interested in touring his home.

 Eyewitness to History (1844-1866)

-The light of her father’s eye, an aspring writer and passionate reader, Fanny Seward’s detailed diaries about encounters with President Lincoln, foreign diplomats and artists bring the era to life.
+The light of her father’s eye, an aspiring writer and passionate reader, Fanny Seward’s detailed diaries about encounters with President Lincoln, foreign diplomats, and artists bring the era to life.